 We believe that this study provides researchers and policy makers with an improved understanding of the ways servicemembers can achieve better financial well-being and raises a number of questions and suggestions for future research.
 The OSA will continue to support future research on the financial well-being of servicemembers and veterans, as it is part of the Bureau’s strategy to understand the financial challenges our servicemembers, veterans, and their families face throughout the military financial lifecycle.

-Stay informed on consumer financial issues important to servicemembers, veterans, and military families.
+Subscribe for updates on consumer financial issues that affect servicemembers, veterans, and their families.